PuroOfficial/Tower-Player/README.md

 ---- | ----
 Higher Performance | No Multi-touch (unless have a touchscreen) Portable | Audio Tearing (based on your specs)

+## Compiling

+If you want to compile your project with your changes, Please note that it runs better with Visual Studio 2019.

+If you made modifications to your local repository, You can use this information to Build it for Windows as well.

+I think you can figure the rest of the compilation yourself If you use Visual Studio everyday.

+**If not:**

+Open Project or Solution on the Main Page.

+Press Play when you are ready to make changes and compile Tower Player.

+**Requirements: .NET Framework 4.8 and Visual Studio 2019**

 ## Troubleshooting